tuloong/BaGetter19/docs/docs/Installation/iis-proxy.md

 ## IIS setup

-1. Install the [.NET Core Runtime](https://dotnet.microsoft.com/download) on the web server.
+1. Install the [.NET 8 Runtime](https://dotnet.microsoft.com/download) on the web server.
 2. Copy the BaGetter directory over to your hosting area such as `C:\Inetpub\wwwroot\BaGetter`
 3. Using IIS Manager, create a new Application Pool:
     - Name = `BaGetterAppPool` (can be whatever you want)